Bring Learning Home: 5 Tips for Successful At-Home Learning

 Not only do engaging games, puzzles, crafts, and activities bring comfort – and joy – during difficult times like these, they are also great for reinforcing distance learning and homeschool lessons in FUN ways.
 Follow along for 5 ideas for how to make learning at home easier, from playing games to setting goals, to help make learning at home a success.

 Bring laughter and learning to family time with games.
 Playing games is great for building essential social and emotional skills.
 While there may be many ways to teach kids to take turns, practice patience, read social cues, and follow rules, playing games makes building all of these skills interactive, intuitive, and FUN!

-The exciting themes in our six new, award-winning Three Corner™ Card Games keep kids’ attention round after round.
+The exciting themes in our new Card Games keep kids’ attention round after round.
 The games are simple to learn, yet have enough strategy and challenge to entertain older siblings and adults right along with the youngest of the bunch.

 Want to target more specific learning skills for math and language arts?
 Check out our educational learning games for friendly competition and challenging practice the whole family will enjoy.